mhberro/mywebsite/content/project/climate-migration/index.md

     fig_caption: yes
 ---

 Please visit https://mhberro.github.io/ to interact with the Climate Migration tool.
+Drag the "Select Year" slider to change the prediction year and click on the shaded regions to display the climate index for that region.

 # Problem Statement